inikulin/mods/README.md

 var Module1 = MyApp.get('Module1');
 ```

-You will get error from `mods` in your console:
+You will get an error from `mods` in your console:
 `Mods: circular dependency: "Module1 -> Module2 -> Module1"`

-###If you load module which is not defined:
+###If you load a module that is not defined:

 ```js
 var MyApp = new Mods();